Wild Women

 -

 We want to create a safe and sacred space for all women to feel comfortable so we ask NO alcohol or drugs be taken with us on this retreat.
-Thank you for respeting and honoring this agreement.
+This includes smoking, vapes, or other forms of tobacco.
+Thank you for respecting and honoring this agreement.

 -